 Slice red pepper into thin strips.

-Thinly slice spring onion for garnish.
+Thinly slice spring onion into thin discs for garnish.

 Heat oil in a large pan or wok over medium-high.
 Add Quorn pieces and fry 3–4 minutes until golden and crisp on the edges.
 Season with salt and pepper.